 In addition to racing pigeons, Roberts says that there are hundreds of breeds of pigeons and it seems more are created through selection for specific traits.
 Most are for show.
 Some are for performance, such as the roller or tumbler breeds.

-Growing up I had a small flock of rollers and tumblers.
-After a few years or raising them, and enjoying their aerial acrobatics, I attended a pigeon show to expand my collection.
+Growing up, I had a small flock of rollers and tumblers.
+After a few years of raising them and enjoying their aerial acrobatics, I attended a pigeon show to expand my collection.
 I purchased a pair of runt pigeons.
 These ironically named pigeons can weigh up to 3.5 pounds!
 They are mostly raised for show or squab meat.
 The seller said I could let them free-range in the yard like chickens.
 After a week of keeping them in the coop to get their bearings, I let them out to explore the lawn.
 As soon as the door opened, the birds took off straight toward the horizon.
 That was a sad day.
 Lesson learned.
 Not all pigeons should be expected to return if they are released from their coop.

 In ancient Mesopotamia, sailors would release pigeons, and ravens, from their ships.
 They would track the birds to orient themselves toward land.
 A thousand years later, you have the story of Noah in the Old Testament.
 Around this time you also start seeing pigeons featured in sculptures, jewelry and hair needles.